paul-bokelman/m221/README.md

 # Purpose

-Going to provide seniors from Del Norte a website that displays who is still in/out in Senior Assassins + other cool features.
-The main goal is to have one page with every player listed with their corresponding photo and either a red X on them (Out) or a green checkmark (Still in).
-It will provide a higher lever of conveniency for the players
+Wanted to prove seniors from Del Norte with a website for senior assassins.
+The premise of our page is for us to display the players that are alive/dead in the game as well as a few other cool features.

 # Team Journals